Billy Martin: Early life

 Alfred Manuel Martin Jr. was born on May 16, 1928, in Berkeley, California.
 He was given his father's name; the elder Martin, usually nicknamed Al, was a truck driver for the city of Berkeley.
 Al Martin had been born in Kauai, Hawaii, the son of Portuguese immigrants, and had moved to Oakland.
 Billy Martin's mother's birth name was Juvan Salvini, but she went by the first name Jenny for most of her life.
 The daughter of Italian immigrants who had lived in San Francisco, but who moved across the Bay about the time of the 1906 earthquake, she also changed her last name, first when she married Donato Pisani around 1918, by whom she had a son, Frank, nicknamed Tudo, before the marriage broke up (Jenny later claimed that Donato had been unfaithful).
 There is some doubt that Jenny and Al ever married, but they lived together as a wedded couple for a time, during which Billy Martin was born at his maternal grandmother's house in West Berkeley.

 Martin acquired the name "Billy" as a result of his grandmother, who never mastered English, saying bello ("beautiful") repeatedly over the baby, who learned his birth name only when a teacher used it at school.
 The Martin couple broke up soon after Billy was born, and each later accused the other of infidelity.
 Martin would have no further contact with his father until he was in his thirties, and the conflict between his parents likely left him with emotional wounds.

-With Al Martin having returned to his native Hawaii Territory, Jenny no longer used his name, either in conversation or as part of hers, and before Billy's first birthday had met John "Jack" Downey, a laborer and jack-of-all-trades, whom she married in late 1929, and whose name she took for herself, but not for her sons.
+With Al Martin having returned to his native Hawaii Territory, Jenny no longer used his name, either in conversation or as part of hers, and before Billy's first birthday, she had met John "Jack" Downey, a laborer and jack-of-all-trades, whom she married in late 1929, and whose name she took for herself, but not for her sons.
 Billy Martin later called his stepfather a "great guy".
 Jenny always regretted that fame came to her son under the name Billy Martin, not Billy Downey.

-Martin was an indifferent student once he started school, and from the age of about 12 he was often in trouble with teachers or the principal.
+Martin was an indifferent student and, from the age of about 12, he was often in trouble with teachers or the principal.
 His unusual home situation, his small size and large nose, and his residence in poverty-stricken West Berkeley caused other children to mock him, leading to conflict.
 Intensely competitive and thin-skinned, he quickly gained a reputation as a street fighter who would do almost anything to win.